I don’t know how to talk about the gym without talking about grief.

 I want to stop performing wellness and start feeling it.

-I’ve built a practice that models safety.
+I’ve built a practice that models safety through Strength Coaching (1:1).

 But holding myself?
 That’s still the hardest part.